Screenwriting Courses

 LEARNING OUTCOMES

-Students will recognize the importance of cinematic dialogue
+Students will fully grasp the principles of character and dialogue

 COURSE DELIVERABLES